sparktsang/sparktsang.github.io/_posts/starting-investment.md

 My search was over.
 I had the blueprint for a reality engine.
 But I was left utterly alone.
 A lone architect, standing in the foundations of a cathedral only he could see.
 I had finally found the path to a truth built not on hope or authority, but on the unshakeable bedrock of first principles.
 It was not truth itself I had found, but the method by which it could exist.

-The only problem was, the path was wide enough for only one.
+The only problem was, the path was wide enough for only one—but if I could finish it, others would no longer need to walk alone.